taranek/chessBoard-ts/README.md

 ## Note
-This project is not maintained anymore - I just did a tech stack update (Aug 2022)
+This project is not maintained anymore - I just did a tech stack update of the code I wrote a few years ago - most of the code needs to be refactored.
+(Aug 2022)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).